ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

   - This includes both in writing and in person.
 Improving my in-person communication skills is especially important.

 ## Finances, budget, and stability
 - Finances: Develop a financial strategy and budget requirements.
 As a single, close to broke student without employment or a degree (yet), or a rich family giving me a small loan of a million dollars, I can barely support keeping the lights on for the Web site.
-(Hosting is going to expire in October, and I haven't figured out how I'm going to pay for it for the next few years.
-It's somewhere in the US$5/month range.
+(Hosting is somewhere in the US$5/month range.
 The domain name registration (`futuramerlin.com`) is good through the end of 2022, at which point it will need renewal, which is about US$10/year.)
 The most recent costs of technical infrastructure is US$106.20 for three years of Web hosting, plus US$83.76 for eight year ownership of domain name.
 A rough estimate of the cost for the semester of Web hosting is therefore US$17.70, and the cost for the semester of the domain name is US$5.24.
 - While the project still has a bus factor of 1, my personal stability is critical for the project.
 Barring exceptional circumstances, I should be able to continue working on it through graduation thanks to the university and government's student financial aid, and my family's financial support.
 - Significant volunteer involvement and/or external investment will be necessary for a full implementation of this project.